-However, Bislama13 is the language to connect the islands from north to south.
-Today, urban and political communication mainly depends on Bislama expressions, especially when it comes to climate change programmes.
-Alongside the 100 vernacular oceanic languages spoken in Vanuatu (Lynch and Crowley 2001), Bislama takes over official communication, but also connects with new topics and technologies (Vandeputte-Tavo 2013).
-Every NGO or governmental organisation working in rural areas also conducts their workshops in Bislama, including climate change workshops.
+Nasarian are the main indigenous languages (McCarter and Gavin 2011; Walworth et al. 2021).
+In Siviri, as in most places of Northern Efate, people speak Nguna (Schütz 1969).However, Bislama is the language to connect the islands from north to south.
+Today, urban and political communication mainly depends on Bislama expressions, especially when it comes to national working schemes like climate change programmes.
+Bislama is used for official communication, but also connects with new topics and technologies (Vandeputte-Tavo 2013).
+NGOs or governmental organisations working in rural areas conducts their workshops in Bislama, including climate change workshops.
 English terms are translated into Bislama, 'climate change' becomes 'klaemet jenis' or 'klaemet jenj', creating new common expressions but also novel conceptualisations (Pascht 2019).
 Referring to Bislama terms is also seen as (creative) engagement with international scientific terms, which are brought together with cultivation methods.

-According to reports like that of the FAO (the Food and Agriculture Organization of the United Nations), Vanuatu has been considered to be extremely vulnerable to climate change-related adverse impacts and thus for the production of food (Allen 2015; FAO 2008).
+These workshops are based on a scientific discourse that is, for example, referred to in reports like that of the FAO (the Food and Agriculture Organization of the United Nations), which considers Vanuatu as extremely vulnerable to climate change-related adverse impacts and thus for the production of food (Allen 2015; FAO 2008).
 The Government of Vanuatu was among the first nations in Oceania to introduce the topic of climate change and the then Prime Minister, Ham Lini, initiated the National Adaptation Programme for Action (NAPA) in 2005 as a "a country-wide programme of immediate and urgent project-based adaptation activities in priority sectors, in order to address the current and anticipated adverse effects of climate change, including extreme events" (NACCC 2007, 7).
-Since then, the political environment for climate change action has become very prominent and two bodies have been introduced: The National Advisory Board on Climate Change and Disaster Risk Reduction (NAB)14 and the Department of Climate Change as part of the Ministry of Climate Change Adaptation, Meteorology, Geo-Hazards, Energy, Environment and Disaster Management, which also coordinates climate change policies.15 These bodies work closely together with other ministries16 to focus on disaster risk reduction and general (infrastructural) support for agriculture and community life, preparing the country for the decades ahead.
+Since then, the political environment for climate action has become prominent and two bodies have been introduced: The National Advisory Board on Climate Change and Disaster Risk Reduction (NAB)15 and the Department of Climate Change as part of the Ministry of Climate Change Adaptation, Meteorology, Geo-Hazards, Energy, Environment and Disaster Management, which also coordinates climate change policies.16 These bodies work closely together with other ministries17 to focus on disaster risk reduction and general (infrastructural) support for agriculture and community life, preparing the country for the decades ahead.